hamdymohamed162002/Vue_zeroToMastery/MusicApp/README.md

 # music

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite.\
+this app contains an validation and firebase authintication and pinia state managment

 ## Recommended IDE Setup